rrrlw/covid-primary-care/README.md

 * **state-data.csv:** state-level AAMC workforce and geographical data.
 * **ihme-projection.csv:** projected number of SARS-CoV-2 cases in all U.S. states by 1 October 2020.

-For more details, see `data-dictionary.txt`.
+For more details, see the [data dictionary](https://github.com/rrrlw/covid-primary-care/blob/master/data-dictionary.md).

 ## Problems?